Programming-from-A-to-Z/A2Z-F15/week11/notes.md

 Note the chained sequence of `save()` and `then()`.
 This follows [a pattern in JavaScript known as a "promise"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) where `finished()` is the callback triggered after the the data has been saved.

-The code can, of course, query Parse for data as well.
+The flip side of this is asking  Parse for data.
 You can ask for all the `Fruit` objects or search for a single one.
-This works by making a Parse `query`.
+This works by making a Parse `query` (again specifying the object type).

 {% highlight javascript %}
 var query = new Parse.Query(Fruit);